-Our example settlement period starts on September 28th and run through to October 4th.
+Our example settlement period starts on September 28th and runs through to October 4th.

-The September journal would cover from September 28th through to September 30th.
+- September journal covering the data from September 28th - September 30th.

-The October journal would cover the data from October 1st through to October 4th.
+- October journal covering the data from October 1st - October 4th.

-Once this has been sent from A2X to QuickBooks you will see the two journals contain a Carried Forward Balance amount.
+Once you send these invoices from A2X to QuickBooks you will see the two journals contain a Carried Forward Balance amount.

-So effectively within the one settlement that has been split by month we are simply debiting the carried forward balance account in one month and then crediting the same account for the same amount in the very next month.
+Effectively, we are simply debiting the carried forward balance account in one month and then crediting the same account for the same amount in the very next month, within the one settlement that has been split by month.

 Now, you can go on and reconcile your Amazon settlements!